alexford/capistrano-butts/README.md

 ![Hold on to your butts](butts.png)

 Reminds you to hold on to your butts before every production deploy.
+This only works on OS X, because it has `afplay`.

 ## Installation